 - Infrastructure: Treatment rooms, patient rooms, labyrinthine corridors.

-- State of Disrepair: Cracked walls, abandoned furniture, overgrown vegetation.
+- State of disrepair: Cracked walls, abandoned furniture, overgrown vegetation.

 - Access: Restricted, requiring discretion and respect for the premises.